 Citizen Public Market– Winner in Architectural Design Historic & Heritage by NCA Studio, Inc.

 The food hall design evolved from the building’s rich history as the Citizen Publishing Company (1929), and it fosters an eclectic dining and entertainment atmosphere.
 The design team began developing the building’s design and designing tenant stalls in 2018, guiding the space into its next life.

 The design concept incorporated existing Art Deco and Beaux-Arts architectural elements, elevating their level of craftsmanship and beauty.
-While working with all tenants to ensure the quality, craftsmanship, and honesty of materials created an inviting atmosphere, the design team continued these nuanced motifs.
+While working with all tenants to ensure the quality, craftsmanship, and honesty of materials to create an inviting atmosphere, the design team continued these nuanced motifs.
 To complement a variety of cuisines, wood grains, marbled stone, and hand-crafted tiles were carefully chosen.

-The project required highly specialized knowledge to navigate the city requirements and preserve its historical discourse within the local context.
+The project required highly specialized knowledge to navigate the city’s requirements and preserve its historical discourse within the local context.
 The team successfully navigated the complexities of a historic, unreinforced masonry building and the necessary permits required to operate a food hall that occupied two municipalities within Los Angeles County, all while maintaining the design integrity.

 La Coquina cervecería– Winner in Architectural Design Restaurant – Theme by Doyle Collection Co.
 Ltd.

 Shellfish dishes are the main menu at this Spanish restaurant.
 It is on the second floor of a newly constructed commercial building in Shibuya, Japan.